MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-internal-warehouse-flows.md

  Another way to move items ad hoc between bins is to post positive entries in the **New Bin Code** field on the **Item Reclass.
 Journal** page.

 ## <a name="internal-flows-in-advanced-warehousing"></a>Internal Flows in Advanced Warehousing
- In advanced warehouse configurations, the flow of items between bins inside the company centres on picking component and putting away end items for works orders and picking components for assembly orders.
+ In advanced warehouse configurations, the flow of items between bins inside the company centres on picking component and putting away end items for production orders and picking components for assembly orders.
 In addition, internal flows occur as ad-hoc movements, such as bin replenishments, without relation to source documents.

 ### <a name="flows-to-and-from-production"></a>Flows To and From Production
- The main integration between works orders and advanced warehouse activities is represented by the ability to pick production components, on the **Warehouse Pick** page and the **Pick Worksheet** page, and the ability to put produced items away with the **Whse.
+ The main integration between production orders and advanced warehouse activities is represented by the ability to pick production components, on the **Warehouse Pick** page and the **Pick Worksheet** page, and the ability to put produced items away with the **Whse.
 Internal-Put-away** page.

- Another integration point in production is provided with the **Warehouse Movement** page, together with the Movement Worksheet page, which enables you to place components and take produced items for released works orders.
+ Another integration point in production is provided with the **Warehouse Movement** page, together with the Movement Worksheet page, which enables you to place components and take produced items for released production orders.

  The **To-Production Bin Code**, **From-Production Bin Code**, and **Open Shop Floor Bin Code** fields on the location card or the machine/work centre cards define default flows to and from production areas.

  For more information about how component consumption is flushed from the To-Production or Open Shop Floor Bins, see the "Flushing Production Components in the Warehouse" section in this topic.

 ### <a name="flows-to-and-from-assembly"></a>Flows to and from Assembly
  The main integration between assembly orders and advanced warehouse activities is represented by the ability to pick assembly components, both with the **Warehouse Pick** page and the **Pick Worksheet** page.
-This functionality works just like when picking components for works orders.
+This functionality works just like when picking components for production orders.

  While no specific warehouse functionality exists for putting assembly items away, the bin code on the assembly order header may be set to a default put-away bin.
 Posting the assembly order then functions like posting a put-away.
 The warehouse activity to move assembly items into the warehouse can be managed on the **Movement Worksheet** page or the **Whse.
 Internal Put-away** page, with no relation to the assembly order.